isabella232/solutions-geoevent-java/README.md

 * ArcGIS Geoevent Server Software Development Kit (SDK) - the SDK is included with the Geoevent Server installation
 * Java Development Kit (JDK) 1.6 or greater
 * [Apache Maven](http://maven.apache.org) (you may follow the GES SDK documentation to learn how to set up a Maven repository)
+* Notes on individual projects
+    * Individual projects may have additional requirements.
+See the Readme for [each project](#features) for more information.
-* ArcGIS Runtime for Java 10.1.1 SDK (needed to run standalone Maven Tests)
+    * Some project have a dependency on the ArcGIS Runtime for Java SDK in order to run standalone Maven Tests.
-* Note: individual sub-modules may have additional requirements.
 See the Readme for [each project](#features) for more information.

 ## Instructions